Rockies vs. Rays Player Props Betting Odds

-Player prop bet options for Yandy Diaz, Ryan McMahon and others are available when the Tampa Bay Rays host the Colorado Rockies at Tropicana Field on Tuesday (first pitch at 6:40 PM ET).
+Player props are listed for Yandy Diaz and Ryan McMahon, among others, when the Tampa Bay Rays host the Colorado Rockies at Tropicana Field on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!